-In this scenario, assume you started with two million dollars and donated the first million.
-To treat yourself, family and friends, brainstorm a list of things you would buy.
+Brainstorm a list of things you would buy if you had a million dollars to spend.
+In this scenario, we will assume you had two million dollars and donated the first million.
+Now it's time to treat yourself, family, and friends.

-As you brainstorm, predict the cost of each item.
-Estimate as close to one million as possible.
+As you brainstorm, make a prediction as to how much you think the item costs.
+Try to come as close to one million as you can.
+Once you think you have gotten as close as possible, start researching the actual cost of these items.
 How close were you in reality?